All Episodes

 It's working in record time.

-It is the investigation into other officers, potential charges with them.
+It is the investigation into other officers, potential charges with them might be forthcoming.

-Uh president led the way, calling for expedited invest an expedited investigation by the FBI, the DOJ, the DOJ Civil Rights Division, in conjunction with local law enforcement.
+President led the way, calling for an expedited investigation by the FBI, the DOJ, the DOJ Civil Rights Division, in conjunction with local law enforcement.

-And within four days, the officer with the knee on the neck has been arrested and charged with third degree, I'm sorry, third degree murder and manslaughter charges.
+And within four days, the officer with the knee on the neck has been arrested and charged with third-degree murder and manslaughter charges.

 Because when these stores are burned down and looted, many are not coming back.

-And now you're altering forever the lives of people whose jobs are going to be lost, whose communities will no longer have access to uh services that they depend on.
+And now you're altering forever the lives of peoples whose jobs are going to be lost, whose communities will no longer have access to services that they depend on.

-Anyway, evangelist Dr. Alvita King is with us.
+Anyway, evangelist Dr. Alvida King is with us.

-Uh, our 2020 correspondent on the ground, personal friend, if I'm allowed to say, as are all these guests, uh, Dr. King as well, Lawrence Jones.
+As riots spread across the U.S., she said to heed the words of my uncle Martin Luther King Jr. to end violence and racism, our 2020 correspondent on the ground, personal friend, if I'm allowed to say, as are all these guests, Dr. King as well, Lawrence Jones, we call him LJ.

 What's happening, LJ?